avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - [ ] Question: How can reviewing be made interruptable / cancellable while also being functionally pure with separation of concerns? (context: in the past, this seems to require both IO and while loops)

+- [ ] Question: Can state be removed/reduced using a threading macro?
+What other effective strategies are there to reduce/remove the usage of `let`?
+See `scaffold-e2e-test-simple`

 - [x] Break code into three namespaces:

     - [x] IO (printing, getting user input)